1. Academic Consideration for Medical or Other Extenuating Circumstances

 2. Work with the student and/or the PMC to coordinate classroom accommodations (e.g. volunteer note-takers, sign language interpreters, captioning of multi-media materials in the classroom).

 3. Make accommodation arrangements for in-class scheduled tests, quizzes, midterms, or end-of-term final exams that are not formally scheduled.
-PLEASE NOTE: Instructors may choose to make these accommodation arrangements within their department, or use the services of the McIntyre Exam Centre (MEC) located in 133 UC.
-If you wish to use MEC services, use the Ventus Faculty Portal to submit an online booking for each quiz, test, midterm or exam early in the term or at least 10 business days before the date of the quiz/test/midterm/exam in order to ensure they have the necessary resources to meet your students’ accommodation needs.
+Instructors may choose to make these accommodation arrangements within their department, or use the McIntyre Exam Centre (MEC) via the Ventus Faculty Portal for each quiz, test, midterm or exam.
+Requests must be made early in the term or at least 10 business days before the date of the quiz/test/midterm/exam in order to ensure they have the necessary resources to meet your students’ accommodation needs.

-For more information, please consult the “Information to Assist Faculty in Accommodating Students with Disabilities” webpage at www.carleton.ca/pmc/faculty/.
+For more information, please consult the Faculty and Instructors information page on accommodating students with disabilities.
 If you have further questions or concerns, please contact PMC at 613-520-6608 or pmc@carleton.ca.

 II.
 Religious Accommodation